 I recommend taking this dune-bashing tour if you have more than one day in Dubai.

-3 Days in Dubai: Hit the Beach and Old Dubai
+3 Days in Dubai: Hit the Beach, Old Dubai or Miracle Garden

-Your third day should be about relaxing, and what better way to this than to go to the beach or taking a boat ride?
+Today could be about relaxing, and what better way to do this than to go to the beach or taking a boat ride?

 If you want to avoid walking, hire a taxi or use the Dubai tram down to Jumeirah Beach Residence (JBR).

-Many hotels are located in this area so there is a chance that you will be in walking distance to the beach.
+Many hotels are located in this area so there is a chance that you will be within walking distance of the beach.

 Jumeirah Beach Activities